 Working with an Agency

 But it’s got to be done.
 If the professionals didn’t know more about marketing and advertising than you, you wouldn’t have hired them.
 So, let them do their jobs.
-If you don’t, they’ll grow frustrated, and the marriage will likely end sooner than later.
+If you don’t, they’ll grow frustrated, and the marriage will likely end sooner rather than later.